 Ex-Proud Boys leader Enrique Tarrio sentencing delayed in Jan.
 6 case

 The sentencing hearing for Enrique Tarrio, the former national chairman of the Proud Boys convicted for seditious conspiracy for his role in the Jan.
-6, 2021 attack on the U.S. Capitol, is postponed.
+6, 2021 attack on the U.S. Capitol, has been rescheduled.
+His hearing was originally set to begin at 10 a.m.
+ET today, but was rescheduled for Sept.
+5 at 2 p.m.
+ET.

 It's unclear when the hearing will be rescheduled, according to Tarrio's attorney, Nayib Hassan.